-Rondo’s luck changed when Universal cast him in 1944’s Pearl of Death, a Basil Rathbone Sherlock Holmes film loosely based on “The Adventure of the Six Napoleons.”
-Rondo plays “The Hoxton Creeper,” a silent killer who snaps spines for the movie’s antagonist only to turn against him at the end.
-He doesn’t have any spoken dialogue, and for most of the movie is only seen in silhouette or dark shadow, but he makes for a frightening figure in a padded suit that bulks out his otherwise lanky frame, and the close-up shots of his giant hands and oddly-proportioned face are genuinely terrifying.
+Rondo’s luck changed when Universal cast him in 1944’s Pearl of Death, a Basil Rathbone Sherlock Holmes film loosely based on the short story “The Adventure of the Six Napoleons.”
+Rondo plays “The Hoxton Creeper,” a silent killer who snaps spines for the movie’s antagonist only to betray him at Holmes’ urging.
+He doesn’t have any spoken dialogue and for most of the movie is only seen in silhouette or dark shadow, but he makes for a frightening figure in a padded suit that bulks out his otherwise lanky frame and the close-up shots of his giant hands and oddly-proportioned face are genuinely terrifying.
 For his five minutes of screen time, Hatton was paid $400 – about $5,000 in modern money.

 Jungle Captive (1945) as “Moloch the Brute”

 That voice, though!
-It’s scratchy and wheezing, and sounds for all the world like he’s doing a bad impression of Eddie “Rochester” Anderson.
-It undercuts the menace he effortlessly conveys otherwise.
+It’s scratchy and wheezy, and it sounds like he’s doing a bad impression of Eddie “Rochester” Anderson.
+It undercuts the menace he otherwise effortlessly conveys.
 Rondo’s acromegaly was clearly making it increasingly hard for him to breathe, and it’s unusual that the producer and director chose to leave his performance in the final cut instead of overdubbing his dialogue or reassigning it to other characters.

 The Spider-Woman Strikes Back (1945) as “Mario the Monster Man”